 One of the most popular blog posts at linespeedjedi.com is Spey rod reviews for the working man. https://linespeedjedi.com/spey-rod-reviews-for-the-working-man I made this video to go with that blog post to offer people a game plan for buying their first Spey rod, or looking for a good value in a spey rod, or wading through the endless sea of bull pucky, in their search for understanding how to buy a two-handed rod, or any rod.

-I don’t get a commision from Anglers Roost Enterprises (ARE) if you click on a link and buy a spey rod from his store, but I really like ARE im6 spey rods so I’m offering you the link in the event that you need a good cheap spey rod, or cheap back up two handed fly rod I can help you out with a product I believe in.
+I don’t get a commision from Anglers Roost Enterprises (ARE) if you click on a link and buy a spey rod from the actual Anglers Roost Enterprise Website store, but I really like ARE im6 spey rods so I’m offering you the link in the event that you need a good cheap spey rod, or cheap back up two-handed fly rod.
+I can help you out with a product I believe in.

 Ok, here it is, quick and dirty.
 And wet.
 Because I just clocked off work, and my feet are wet from a day of compacting rock with water and a whacker. (stay in school, kids!)

 Back to our Working mans Spey rod review, complete with misspelled words.